Mansi642000/recipe_app/README.md

 - `instance/site.db` — SQLite DB (auto-created)
 - `images/` — repo-level backgrounds (served at `/images/<file>`)

+Deployment on Render

+- Push your code to GitHub
+- Add a file named Procfile to the project root:

+		web: gunicorn app:app

+- Go to Render → New Web Service → Connect GitHub Repo
+- Set:
+	Environment: Python 3.9+
+	Start Command: gunicorn app:app
+- Add any necessary environment variables (like MONGO_URI if used)
+- Deploy

 Important notes
 - Database: The app creates `instance/site.db` automatically.
 Delete that file to reset the DB.
 - Image uploads: Uploaded files are saved under `static/uploads/`.
 Templates use `recipe.image_url` (either static URL or external URL).
 - Background images: The app serves the repository `images/` folder via a `/images/<file>` route.
 Confirm `images/bg1.jpg`, `bg2.jpg`, `lrbg.jpg`, and `allrbg.jpg` exist if you rely on hero backgrounds.
 - Dataset : The dataset used for calculating nutitional values is from Indian Nutrient Databank https://www.anuvaad.org.in/indian-nutrient-databank/
+- Deployment : The website is deployed on Render(Gunicorn +Flask)

 Security
 - CSRF protection is enabled via Flask-WTF.
 Forms include hidden CSRF tokens.